-Practical Advice and Spiritual Wisdom Weekend Programs
+Practical Advice and Spiritual Wisdom Program

-In this weekend program, Andrew Holecek guides us through the rich teachings on death and dying from the Tibetan Buddhist tradition.
+In this week-long program, Andrew Holecek guides us through the rich teachings on death and dying from the Tibetan Buddhist tradition.
 From practices and teachings to prepare you for dying to a thorough view of the Bardos, you’ll learn the overall view and the specific tools needed to transform your outlook on death and dying.

 Schedule of Upcoming Programs